-For many new moms, postpartum depression was not part of the birth plan.
+For many new moms, postpartum depression is not part of the birth plan.
 Preparing for lack of sleep?
 Check.
 Diapers at the ready?
 Double check.
 But a general sense of worthlessness, hopelessness, and deeper exhaustion than is manageable?
 For nearly one-fifth of new moms, these emotions are a surprising new reality.

-The good news is, postpartum depression (often shortened to “PPD””) is highly treatable with therapy.
+The good news is, postpartum depression (often shortened to “PPD”) is highly treatable with therapy.
 Read on to learn about what the possible causes are for PPD, plus symptoms to keep an eye out for.
-And if you are, or your loved one, is already experiencing symptoms of PPD, learn more about treatment options – and get started by finding a perinatal therapist who can help.
+And if you are, or your loved one is, already experiencing symptoms of PPD, learn more about treatment options – and get started by finding a perinatal therapist who can help.

 Causes of postpartum depression